(Note: this thread is currently being revised. Additional information will be added as soon as possible!)

 Distinguishing Characteristics/Biology (Note: There are very little resources available on the F. microgyna group, I tried my best to gather the information I could):

 The Formica microgyna group is believed to have evolved from the F. rufa group.
-Key differences between the two include size; members of the F. microgyna group are generally smaller than those of the F. rufa group, and habitat; the F. rufa group prefers forests while the F. microgyna group prefers grasslands and prairies.
-They reproduce and create new colonies like the F. rufa group; colony founding usually includes dealate queens seeking out host colonies, killing the host queen, and then using the remaining host worker force to raise her own brood.
+Key differences between the two include size, (workers and queens, (especially queens) of the F. microgyna group are generally quite smaller than those of the F. rufa group) and habitat; (the F. rufa group usually prefers forests while the F. microgyna group prefers grasslands and prairies).
+F. microgyna group queens are ordinarily very slender looking too.
+Member species of the F. microgyna reproduce and create new colonies like the F. rufa group; (colony founding usually includes dealate queens seeking out host colonies, killing the host queen, and then using the remaining host worker force to raise her own brood).

 (Coptoformica) Formica exsecta Group